UPraggy/FOOD_DEV/Documentation/utils/INTERFACE_FUNCIONALITIES/rmc/README.md

 ```python
 elif (current == 1):
 ```
-Switch to **Fourth page** and collect the information that was entered to update, and change fonts.
+Before it checks if any records were selected for right after switching to the **Fourth page** and collects the information that was entered to update and change the fonts.
 ```python
 elif (current == 2 or current == 3 or current == 4):
 ```